Difference of two squares: Complex number case: sum of two squares

 Therefore, the linear factors are $(z + 2 i)$ and $(z - 2 i)$.

 Since the two factors found by this method are complex conjugates, we can use this in reverse as a method of multiplying a complex number to get a real number.
 This is used to get real denominators in complex fractions.

 Rationalising denominators

-The difference of two squares can also be used in the rationalising of irrational denominators.
+The difference of two squares can also be used, in reverse, in the rationalising of irrational denominators.
 This is a method for removing surds from expressions (or at least moving them), applying to division by some combinations involving square roots.